 - iOS background activity can be affected by system power-saving settings.
 Ensure Proton VPN isn’t restricted by any “Background App Refresh” or Low Power Mode that limits VPN activity.

-Choosing the right auto-connect approach for your needs Using a vpn with jdownloader boost your downloads and privacy and performance
+Choosing the right auto-connect approach for your needs Does a vpn affect your mobile hotspot lets break it down 2026

 - Privacy-first approach: Always enable auto-connect on startup and untrusted networks, and keep Kill Switch on.
 This minimizes the chance of accidentally sending traffic outside the VPN tunnel.